svlt/xusix-mastodon-theme/README.md

 Install the theme by copying the files from `app/javascript/styles/` into the same path in your Mastodon installation.
 Also update the `config/themes.yml` file to include the `styles/xusix.scss` entry as shown in this repo.

-If running in Docker, rebuilding the container with the new source is required for the changes to be reflected.
+If running in Docker, you can use the `Dockerfile` in this repo to build a new image from a published official Mastodon image.